-A. General Standards for All Landscaping Types
+A. Standards for Landscaping Types

-- 1. Trees - Trees shall be spaced based on the stature tree selected (small, medium or large stature of tree), excluding curb cuts and spaced regularly, except where there are conflicts with utilities. - b.
-Large and medium stature tree species are required, per the Tukwila approved Tree list, except where there is insufficient planting area (due to proximity to a building, street light, above or below ground utility, etc.) or the planned tree location does not permit this size tree at maturity. - 2.
+- 1. Trees - a.
+Trees shall be spaced based on the stature tree selected (small, medium or large stature of tree), excluding curb cuts and spaced regularly, except where there are conflicts with utilities. - b.
+Large canopy trees are preferred unless it can be shown that site conditions do not permit this size tree at maturity. - 2.
 Shrubs: Shrubs shall be spaced based on the mature size of the plant material selected and shall achieve a continuous vertical layer within three (3) years. - 3.
 Groundcover: - a.
 Sufficient live groundcovers of varying heights, colors and textures to cover, within three (3) years, 100% of the yard area not needed for trees and shrubs. - b.
 If grass is being used as the groundcover, a four (4) foot diameter ring of bark mulch is required around each tree. - 4.
 Bioretention may be used as a Type I or II landscape perimeter, provided the intent of the screen is achieved.
 To support bioretention facility function and plant survival, flexibility in plant materials and placement shall be allowed, provided public safety is not compromised. - 5.
-The amount of landscaping on commercially zoned properties may be reduced by 15% if buildings are moved to the front of the site with no parking between the building and the front landscaping to create a more pedestrian friendly site design.
+The amount of landscaping in commercially zoned properties may be reduced by 15% if buildings are moved to the front of the site to create a more pedestrian friendly site design.

-B. Type I - Light Perimeter Screening
+B. Type I - Light Screening

-- The purpose of Type I landscaping is to enhance Tukwila's streetscapes, provide a light visual separation between uses and zoning districts, screen parking areas, and allow views to building entryways and signage. - 2.
+- 1. The purpose of Type I landscaping is to enhance Tukwila's streetscapes, provide a light visual separation between uses and zoning districts, screen parking areas, and allow views to building entryways and signage. - 2.
 Plant materials shall consist of the following: - a.
 Trees: a mix of deciduous and evergreen trees. - b.
-One shrub per seven linear feet. - c.
+One shrub per 7 lineal feet. - c.
 Groundcover.